 Talia appears as a non-playable character in the game.

 Lego Batman and Lego Batman 2: DC Super Heroes

 Talia is a playable character in both games.

 Talia appears as a villain, she is voiced by Ellie McBrid.

 Batman: Arkham Asylum

-Talia is mentioned in Ra's Al Ghul bio.
+Talia is mentioned in Ra's Al Ghul's bio.

 Batman: Arkham City

-Talia appears in Arkham City where she saved Batman from being killed by her Elite Guard and trying to urge him to kill Ra's and take his place as the leader of the League of Assasians, although he refuses.
-She later returns saving Batman from being killed by the Joker, by offering him immortality in exchange.
-During which Clayface disguised as the Joker kidnaps her, and ultimately leads to her being killed by the true Joker.
+Talia appears in Arkham City where she saves Batman from being killed by her Elite Guard and tries to urge him to kill Ra's and take his place as the leader of the League of Assassins, although he refuses.
+She later returns to save Batman from being killed by the Joker by offering him immortality in exchange.
+She attempts to kill Joker while being held hostage in the Monarch Theater, but he turns out to be Clayface in disguise and the real Joker shoots and kills her from behind.
 She is voiced by Stana Katic.